 Clean the scanner glass.
 Any dust specks or smudges on the glass will appear on your scanned images.
 Using a lint-free wipe, carefully clean the scanner glass.
 Take a tip from the photo scanning service pros and wear white cotton gloves when you are working with the scanner and photos to avoid leaving smudges from skin oils on either surface.

 First position the image.
 Place your image face side down on the scanner glass.
 Make sure your image is straight.
 Some scanners will allow you to preview the image before the final scan is made so you can ensure the image is straight.
 On the preview, crop the image to eliminate any unnecessary borders and so only the image is included.
-The higher end scanners will automatically crop the photo for you.
-Ignore the settings for brightness, contrast and other corrections, just scan the basic image and make all edits later in your photo editing software.
+The higher-end scanners will automatically crop the photo for you.
+Ignore the settings for brightness, contrast, and other corrections, just scan the basic image and make all edits later in your photo editing software.
 Depending on the image size, it may take a few seconds or a few minutes to complete each scan.

 Saving Your Scan: Decide on a file format

 The two main formats are TIFF and JPEG.
 TIFF files are much bigger but provide greater detail.
 Pros recommend saving images as TIFF files, especially if you will be printing them larger than 4×6.
 JPEG is popular because it doesn’t take as much space on your computer, but there is some compression of information resulting in a small loss of quality.
-While it may not be a big loss at first, if you are editing and saving and re-editing, the quality degrades a little every time you save the image.
-If you are only planning on scanning for sharing via web or email, or printing no bigger than 4×6, then JPEG may be sufficient.
+While it may not be a big loss at first, if you are editing and saving and then re-editing, the quality degrades a little every time you save the image.
+If you are only planning on scanning for sharing via web or email or printing no bigger than 4×6, then JPEG may be sufficient.
 You could save as both: TIFF files for archiving the originals and another copy as JPEG.